 What Is The Average Salary Of Football Commentators?
 (Detailed Explanation!)

-Last Updated on May 15, 2022 by
+Last Updated on October 5, 2023 by Alex PT

 National Football League

-The NFL is a TV sport darling.
-It’s one of the most watched sports league on US television and its talented commentators are compensated by the league as though they were celebrities in their own right.
+The NFL is a TV sports darling.
+It’s one of the most watched sports leagues on US television and its talented commentators are compensated by the league as though they were celebrities in their own right.
 The best-paid announcers currently earn more than $1 million annually, though industry averages aren’t published by sport (the same is true for any industry really).
 Lead commentators for major TV networks who have spent time as former star players often make tens of millions of dollars each year.
-Al Michaels, Dan Patrick and Joe Buck all earned $5 million from NBC according to a 2016 report from Be On Air Network .
+Al Michaels, Dan Patrick and Joe Buck all earned $5 million from NBC according to a 2016 report from Be On Air Network.
 Famous CBS Sports Radio host Jim Rome earned $30 million in the same year.

 Top Colleges